New Haven Black Panther trials: Proceedings and popularization

 The first trial was that of Lonnie McLucas, the only person who physically took part in the killing who refused to plead guilty.
 In fact, McLucas had confessed to shooting Rackley, but nonetheless chose to go to trial.

 Jury selection began in May 1970.
 The case and trial were already a national cause célèbre among critics of the Nixon administration, and especially among those hostile to the actions of the FBI.
-Under the Bureau's then-secret "Counter-Intelligence Program" (COINTELPRO), FBI director J. Edgar Hoover had ordered his agents to disrupt, discredit, or otherwise neutralize radical groups like the Panthers.
-Hostility between groups organizing political dissent and the Bureau was, by the time of the trials, at a fever pitch.
-Hostility from the left was also directed at the two Panthers cooperating with the prosecutors.
+Under the then-secret "Counter-Intelligence Program" (COINTELPRO), FBI director J. Edgar Hoover had ordered his agents to disrupt, discredit, or otherwise neutralize radical groups like the Black Panthers.
+Hostility between groups organizing political dissent and the FBI was, by the time of the trials, at a fever pitch.
+Hostility from the political left was also directed at the two Panthers cooperating with the prosecutors.
 Sams in particular was accused of being an informant, and lying to implicate Seale for personal benefit.